Utah Deaf History and Culture

 Marvin J. Marhall, Deaf Boxer

 Marvin J. Marshall was a boxer who was deaf.
 He began boxing in 1930.
 "I grew fascinated with the sport of boxing," he stated.
 He was a seasoned boxer in his native state while attending the Utah School for the Deaf.
-He fought for the first time at the age of ten and went on to fight in county fairs, festivals, boys' clubs, and athletic shows all throughout the country.
+He fought for the first time at the age of ten and went on to fight in county fairs, festivals, boys' clubs, and athletic shows throughout the country.
 He won the Utah Golden Glove 112-pound championship in 1936.
 (Strassler, Recreation & Sports).

 In the 1940s, Marvin won the local Golden Gloves boxing title and competed in the national Golden Gloves tournament in Washington, D.C.
 During his boxing career, he competed in around 500 amateur boxing fights (Gallaudet University, Wikipedia).